 Depending on the type of technology/data or end user/end use of that technology or data, an export license from the U.S. Department of Commerce or the U.S. Department of State must be obtained before a foreign person may be given access to an export-controlled item or before an export-controlled item may be transferred to a foreign country.

-Export Controls in Sponsored Projects:
+A. Export Controls in Sponsored Projects:

 The Office of Sponsored Programs (OSP) assesses each new grant, contract, material transfer agreement, and data use agreement for potential export control concerns, and alerts the Export Compliance Office when potential export compliance issues arise.
 Investigators, schools/college, and departments must assist in addressing potential export control issues and in developing appropriate technology control plans or applying for licenses as needed.
 OSP will attempt to remove any publication or other dissemination restriction and will accept export controlled work only after the project is approved by the Export Compliance Office.

-Export Controls for International Travel
+B. Export Controls for International Travel

 When planning a trip abroad, VCU travelers must comply with VCU policy on the use of Chrome River for pre-approvals and Christopherson for travel bookings.
 Individuals traveling internationally on behalf of VCU who do not use these systems must contact the Export Compliance Office before traveling.

 Each individual must ensure that any information to be discussed while abroad or any items to be taken abroad are not controlled, or if controlled, that proper licenses are in place.